munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/dzenana-selimovic/usart.rst

    :references:
    :verification-and-validation:

-   The USART module allows initialization with clear information on who is master and who is slave.
+   The system shall support initialization of the USART module with configuration options that clearly define master and slave roles, where applicable.

 .. req:: USART transmit
    :id: REQ_INT3_1745295467